tmforum-oda/oda-ca-docs/ODA-Component-Tutorial/README.md

 We have created all the Kubernetes resources to deploy the mongoDb and productcatalog nodejs containers and expose as services.
 The final step is to add the ODA-Component meta-data.
 This meta-data will be used at run-time to configure the canvas services.
 Create the code below in `component-productcatalog.yaml`.

 This is a relatively simple component that just exposes one API as part of its `coreFunction`.
+Note that we have included the release name and component name in the root of the AI path (this is a good pattern to follow so that the API doesn't conflict with any other components deployed in the same environment).

 ```
 apiVersion: oda.tmforum.org/v1alpha1